mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 In our case, the result of `mongo_find()` gets returned in the HTTP response when a HTTP GET request is made at this route.

 No `GET` request, no function.
 However this route is only accepting of a `GET` request.
-If we tried to use a `POST`, `UPDATE`, or `DELETE` we would see and error saying the method is not allowed.
+If we tried to use a `POST`, `UPDATE`, or `DELETE` we would see an error saying the method is not allowed.

 :arrow_right:  Refer to the MongoDB documentation if you don't understand why `{}` was the filter arguement for our `mongo_find` function.